Robin-Valan7478/Internship/Daily Reports/day_six_report_final.md

 - ## **Problem Solving Steps:**
 	- Do not avoid the problem
 	- Understand the problem
 	- Break the problem into small chunks until you can solve the problem
 	- List out the constraints
 	- Write down the operations
 	- Solve the most constrained part
 	- Solve the problems which satisfy the constraints.

 - ## ""PROPOTIONAL LOGIC:""
 	- Proportional Logic is the mathematical representation of the given statement.
 For example, there are two statements named p and q.
 		- Statement p : My house is painted red
 		- Statement q : My house is in the corner.

 	- From the above statements, both the statemnets can be true or both the statemnets can be false or either one of the statement can be true or false.
-There are some operators which can be represnted mathematically, they are ~, ^, and v.
+There are some operators which can be represnted mathematically; they are ~, ^, and v.

 	-  ~ -> This operator represents "not" which is known as ""Logical Negotiation""
 	-  ^ -> This operator represents "and" which is known as ""Logical Conjuction""
 	-  v -> This operator represents "or" which is known as ""Logical Disjunction""

         - ## ""IMPLICATION:""